What is colonoscopy?

 - Reaction to sedation: Some patients may experience an allergic reaction or adverse side effects from the sedative used during the procedure.

 - Infection: Although rare, colonoscopy can lead to infection, particularly if the colonoscope is not properly sterilized.

 - Discomfort: Patients may experience discomfort, cramping, or bloating during or after the procedure.

 - Missed or incomplete diagnosis: In rare cases, colonoscopy may miss a small polyp or lesion that is difficult to detect, leading to an incomplete diagnosis.

 - Cardiovascular events: There is a small risk of cardiovascular events such as heart attack or stroke associated with sedation during colonoscopy.

-It’s important to note that the risk of complications is higher for patients who have certain medical conditions such as inflammatory bowel disease, previous abdominal surgery, or advanced age.
-Patients should discuss their individual risks with their doctor before undergoing colonoscopy.
+The risk of complications is higher for patients who have certain medical conditions such as inflammatory bowel disease, previous abdominal surgery, or advanced age.
+Patients should discuss their individual risks with their gastroenterologist before undergoing colonoscopy.